Teredell/FCC/README.md

 Having like 3 places my code is stored seems like hard work.
 I complete the lessons on FreeCodeCamp
-I re-do them on codepen.io in a slightly altered fashion so they display and then having to copy/paste them here, which i've neglected.
+I re-do them on codepen.io in a slightly altered fashion so they display and then having to copy/paste them here, which I've neglected.
 There must be a better more efficient way.

 26/5/20